+This paper is organized as follows.
 We introduce the inhomogeneous half spaces with cover and substrate material as well as the corresponding boundary value problems in Sect.
 2. In Sect.
-3, supposing non-absorbing materials, we define the radiation condition by Fourier series expansion with respect to $x_1$ and by solving a function valued ODE with techniques of the functional analysis.
-Alternatively, we solve the ODE with operator valued coefficient by an eigenvalue decomposition for this coefficient operator acting on quasiperiodic functions with respect to $x_1$ .
+3, supposing non-absorbing materials, we define the radiation condition by Fourier series expansion with respect to x_1 and by solving a function valued ODE with techniques of functional analysis.
+Alternatively, we solve the ODE with operator valued coefficient by an eigenvalue decomposition for this coefficient operator acting on quasiperiodic functions with respect to x_1 .
 In the Subsects.
 4.2 and 4.3 we discuss the eigenvalues, eigenfunctions, and associated eigenfunctions for the coefficient operator, which is a Sturm-Liouville operator.
 This decomposition is used to define upward and downward radiating wave modes and the radiation condition in Subsect.
 4.4.
 In Sect.
 5 we introduce the boundary value problem for gratings between an upper and lower half space of inhomogeneous media.
-We present the variational formulation and analyze the solution.
+We present the variational formulation and discuss the uniqueness and existence of weak solutions.
 Sect.
 6 introduces the scattering matrix algorithm, shows the connection to the boundary value problems of Sect.
 5, and addresses some of the problems for the numerical algorithm.